-Amphibia contain the following orders :-
+Amphibia contains the following orders :--

-Order 1.
-Urodela (Ichthyomorpha, Saurobatrachia); e.g. Newt, Proteus.

-,, 2.
-Anoura (Batrachia, Theriomorpha, Chelonobatra-

-chia): e.g. Frogs and Toads.

-,, 3.
-Gymnophiona (Ophiomorpha, Apoda, Ophiobatrachia): e.g. Cecilians.
+- Order 1.
+Urodela (Icthyomorpha, Saurobatrachia): example, Newt, Proteus. - ,, 2.
+Anoura (Batrachia, Theriomorpha, Chelonobatrachia) : e.g. Frogs and Toads. - ,, 3.
+Gymnophiona (Ophiomorpha, Apoda, Ophiobatrachia) : e.g. Cecilians. - 4.

-, 4.
 Labyrinthodontia : e.g. Labyrinthodon.

 Order 1.
-Urodela ($o\dot{v}\rho\dot{a}$, a tail; $\delta\tilde{\eta}\lambda o\varepsilon$, visible): the tailed Amphibia.
+Urodela (oipá, a tail; $\delta \tilde{\eta} \lambda o_c$, visible): the tailed Amphibia.
 There is no exoskeleton.
 The tail, which persists, is flat or round.
-The vertebræ are amphicælous, or opisthocælous, and support short ribs.
+The vertebræ are amphicœlous, or opisthocœlous, and support short ribs.
 The bones of forearm and leg present us with the usual elements met with in the mammalian class, that is, there is a radius and ulna in the arm, and a tibia and fibula in the leg.
 Urodela comprise both Perenni-branchiata and Caduci-branchiata.

 Perenni-branchiata.
 Type form Proteus anguineus.
 An Amphibian, a foot in length, found in Illyrian caves.
 It is a white newt with scarlet branchiæ.
-Eyes rudimentary; indeed the Proteus is said to be quite blind.
+Eyes rudimentary; indeed, the Proteus is said to be quite blind.
 The Siren and Axolotl belong to the same group.